 Immersive Research Experiences

 VIPER students receive instruction and state-of-the-art research experiences, enabling them to pursue advanced degrees in these fields and establish high-caliber research careers as innovators in the discovery and development of sustainable ways to harness, convert, and use energy.

 VIPER begins with a common educational experience with a dedicated two-part seminar series that serves as an “on-ramp” to research that prepares students to embark on their journey into the laboratory.
 As a centerpiece of VIPER, students rapidly get involved in energy-related research starting with their first summer, continue to conduct research during their time at Penn, and conduct senior design projects in engineering.
 More information about VIPER research experiences can be found here.
 Additionally, a significant amount of support is provided for VIPER students conducting summer research at Penn.
 Click here for more information about summer research at Penn.

 The focus of the program is on the science and technology of alternative and efficient methods of production, conversion and use of energy.
 The program takes advantage of existing expertise and resources within SAS, SEAS and other schools.
-Students will find research opportunities in the laboratories of Pennergy, the Penn Center for Energy Innovation, and thereby contribute to Penn’s core initiatives in the area of science and technology solutions for sustainable energy.
+Students will find research opportunities in the laboratories of the University of Pennsylvania, and thereby contribute to Penn’s core initiatives in the area of science and technology solutions for sustainable energy.